phantomics/april/README.md

 36
 ```

 In the above example, a workspace called `space1` is created, two variables and a function are stored within it, and then the function is called on the sum of the variables.
-When you invoke the `(:space)` parameter followed by a symbol that is not defined, the symbol is set to point to a dynamic variable containing a hash table that stores the workspace data.

 When you invoke `(april)` without naming a workspace, a workspace called `common` is used.